Diseases & Conditions

 A fractured ankle can range from:

-• Several fractures, which may require surgery.
+- Several fractures, which may require one or more surgeries.
 These types of fractures can be very disabling.
-In some cases, you may not be able to put weight on your ankle for a few months, affecting your ability to walk, drive, play sports, and work.
+In some cases, you may not be able to put weight on your ankle for a few months.
+Some fractures are so severe that you may have permanent changes affecting your ability to walk, drive, play sports, and work.

 Although ankle fractures can occur in people of all ages, they typically happen more often in adults; in fact, they are the fourth most common type of fracture in adults.